Really-Simple-Plugins/complianz-terms-conditions/readme.txt

 = 1.1.1 =
 * Requires PHP version upgraded to 7.2
 * Fix: shortcode suggestion on dashboard

-= 1.1.0 =
-* New design

-= 1.0.16 =
-* Tested up to 6

-= 1.0.15 =
-* Improvement: email obfuscation with character reversal icw CSS

-= 1.0.14 =
-* Bumped tested up to

-= 1.0.13 =
-* Fix: change settings link class, to ensure it doesn't conflict
-* Fix: text in terms & conditions regarding contact options did not cover all options

-= 1.0.12 =
-* Improved integration with Complianz
-* Fix: Gutenberg shortcode not recognized

-= 1.0.11 =
-* Fix: WordPress basepath detection in pdf generation
-* Fix: php 8 compatibility

-= 1.0.10 =
-* Fix: pdf generated correcly when document is edited, props @gary5709.
-* Improvement: UX changes to reflect optimization efforts in Complianz.

-= 1.0.9 =
-* Fix: upper/lowercase incompatibility preventing download of pdf, props @Anticosti.

-= 1.0.8 =
-* Fix: Changes in refund period variables

-= 1.0.7 =
-* New: Changed support URL

-= 1.0.6 =
-* Fix: liability amount not replaced with actual amount.
-* New: Terms and conditions downloadable as PDF

-= 1.0.5 =
-* New: redirect to settings page after activation

-= 1.0.4 =
-* fix: hooks renamed
-* fix: updated date stored in same variable as Complianz document date

-= 1.0.3 =
-* typo

-= 1.0.2 =
-* Fix: Cookie Policy and Privacy Policy link not inserted correctly

-= 1.0.1 =
-* Improvement: Header height in wizard in Safari
-* Improvement: Fixes syntax error in some configurations

-= 1.0.0 =
-* New: Terms & Conditions generator for WordPress.

 == Upgrade notice ==
 * Please create a back-up before updating.